-Apophis, also known as Apep, was the ancient Egyptian embodiment of chaos.
+Apophis, also known as Apep, was the ancient Egyptian embodiment of chaos, dissolution, and darkness.
 He was one of the main nemeses of the sun god Ra, and also the opponent of Ma’at, the Egyptian goddess of order and truth.
 Ra was a prominent upholder of Ma’at and order in the world so Apophis was also given the moniker Enemy of Ra and the title Lord of Chaos.

 Who is Apophis?

 Apophis’ origins and birth are shrouded in mystery, unlike most Egyptian deities.
 This god is not attested in Egyptian texts before the Middle Kingdom, and it is quite probable that he appeared during the complicated and chaotic times that followed the pyramid age.

 Given his connections with Ma’at and Ra, you’d expect to find Apophis in one of Egypt’s creation myths as a primordial force of chaos, but although some New Kingdom texts mention his existing from the beginning of time in the primeval waters of Nun, other accounts tell of a much more bizarre birth for the Lord of Chaos.

 Born from Ra’s umbilical cord?

 The only surviving origin stories of Apophis depict him as born after Ra from his discarded umbilical cord.
 This piece of flesh does look like a snake but it’s still one of the more unique origin myths of a deity out there.
 It ties in perfectly with one of the main motifs in Egyptian culture, however, which is that chaos in our lives is born from our own struggle against non-existence.